-8.08.
-The Company shall have furnished to the Underwriter a certificate of the President and the Treasurer of the Company in their capacities as such, and not in their individual capacities, dated as of the Closing Date, to the effect that:

-(i) The representations and warranties of the Company in this Agreement are true and correct at and as of the Closing Date, and the Company has complied with all the agreements and has satisfied all the conditions on its part to be performed or satisfied at or prior to the Closing Date.

-(ii) The Registration Statement has become effective and no order suspending the effectiveness of the Registration Statement has been issued and to the best of the knowledge of the respective signers, no proceeding for that purpose has been initiated or is threatened by the Commission.

-(iii) The respective signers have each carefully examined the Registration Statement and any amendments and supplements thereto and to the best of their knowledge the Registration Statement and any amendments and supplements thereto contain all statements required to be stated and correct, and neither the Registration Statement nor any amendment or supplement thereto includes any untrue statement of a material fact or omits to state any material fact required to be stated therein or necessary to make the statements therein not misleading and, since the Offering Commencement Date of the Registration Statement, there has occurred no event required to be set forth in an amended or a supplemented Registration Statement which has not been so set forth.
+- 8.08.
+The Company shall have furnished to the Underwriter a certificate of the President and the Treasurer of the Company in their capacities as such, and not in their individual capacities, dated as of the Closing Date, to the effect that: - (i) The representations and warranties of the Company in this Agreement are true and correct at and as of the Closing Date, and the Company has complied with all the agreements and has satisfied all the conditions on its part to be performed or satisfied at or prior to the Closing Date. - (ii) The Registration Statement has become effective and no order suspending the effectiveness of the Registration Statement has been issued and to the best of the knowledge of the respective signers, no proceeding for that purpose has been initiated or is threatened by the Commission. - (iii) The respective signers have each carefully examined the Registration Statement and any amendments and supplements thereto and to the best of their knowledge the Registration Statement and any amendments and supplements thereto contain all statements required to be stated and correct, and neither the Registration Statement nor any amendment or supplement thereto includes any untrue statement of a material fact or omits to state any material fact required to be stated therein or necessary to make the statements therein not misleading and, since the Offering Commencement Date of the Registration Statement, there has occurred no event required to be set forth in an amended or a supplemented Registration Statement which has not been so set forth.

-(iv) Except as set forth in the Registration Statement, since the respective dates as of which information is given in the Registration Statement and prior to the date of such certificate, (i) there has not been any materially adverse change, financial or otherwise, in the affairs or condition of the Company, and (ii) the Company has not incurred any liabilities, direct or contingent, or entered into any transaction, other than in the ordinary course of business.

-(v) Subsequent to the respective dates as of which information is given in the Registration Statement, no dividends or distributions whatsoever have been declared and/or paid on or with respect to the common stock of the Company, except for the reverse stock split.
+- (iv) Except as set forth in the Registration Statement, since the respective dates as of which information is given in the Registration Statement and prior to the date of such certificate, (i) there has not been any materially adverse change, financial or otherwise, in the affairs or condition of the Company, and (ii) the Company has not incurred any liabilities, direct or contingent, or entered into any transaction, other than in the ordinary course of business. - (v) Subsequent to the respective dates as of which information is given in the Registration Statement, no dividends or distributions whatsoever have been declared and/or paid on or with respect to the common stock of the Company. - 8.09.
+All of the Units being offered by the Company shall be tendered for delivery in accordance with the terms and provisions of this Agreement. - 8.10.
+The Units shall be qualified and the Blue Sky Memorandum and opinion provided as provided in Section 6.06 of this Agreement, and each qualification shall be in effect and not subject to any stop order or other proceeding on the Closing Date. - 8.11.
+All opinions, letters, certificates, and evidence mentioned above or elsewhere in this Agreement shall be deemed to be in compliance with the provisions thereof only if they are in form and substance satisfactory to counsel to the Underwriter, whose approval shall not be unreasonably withheld. - 8.12.
+The Company shall also supply such other good standing, tax, incumbency and other certificates, as the Underwriter shall reasonably request. - 8.13.

-(vi) The Company has not received any amendment or modification of the letter from the American Stock Exchange ("Amex") dated July 6, 2007 approving its shares for listing, and the Company has satisfied all conditions to listing specified by Amex in such letter, including with respect to minimum stockholders equity.

-8.09.
-All of the Units being offered by the Company shall be tendered for delivery in accordance with the terms and provisions of this Agreement.

-8.10.
-The Units shall be qualified and the Blue Sky Memorandum and opinion provided as provided in Section 6.06 of this Agreement, and each qualification shall be in effect and not subject to any stop order or other proceeding on the Closing Date.

-8.11.
-All opinions, letters, certificates, and evidence mentioned above or elsewhere in this Agreement shall be deemed to be in compliance with the provisions thereof only if they are in form and substance satisfactory to counsel to the Underwriter, whose approval shall not be unreasonably withheld.

-8.12.
-The Company shall also supply such other good standing, tax, incumbency and other certificates, as the Underwriter shall reasonably request.

-8.13.
 Any certificate signed by an officer of the Company and delivered to the Underwriter or to counsel for the Underwriter will be deemed a representation and warranty by the Company to the Underwriter as to the statements made therein.